-If you wish you had an extra room on your property or desperately need a spare room, here is something for you to consider.
-Ask yourself this question before you buy a new property or settle for the inconvenient space you have at the moment: do you have a garage you don’t use?
+If you wish you had an extra room on your property or desperately need a spare room, consider this: Before you buy a new property or settle for the inconvenient space you have at the moment, ask yourself this question: Do you have a garage you don’t use?

-Because if you do, you may not need to look elsewhere to get an extra room.
+If you do, you may not need to look elsewhere for an extra room.
 You can convert your garage into an excellent extra room.
 Converting your garage to an extra room is often a big project requiring much modification.
 You might need to raise the floor, fit in a proper cooling or heating system, insulate the walls, add new doors, apply a fresh coat of paint, and more.

 Is This Conversion a Good Idea?